corrode/corrode.github.io/content/blog/expressions/index.md

 Usually, my next step is to get rid of as many `mut` variables as possible.

-However, after our refactor, there are no more `mut` keywords in the function!
+Note how there are no more `mut` keywords after our first refactoring.
 This is a typical pattern in Rust: often when we get rid of an `unwrap()`, we can remove a `mut` as well.

-Nevertheless, it is always a good idea to look for `mut` variables and see if they are really necessary.
+Nevertheless, it is always a good idea to look for all `mut` variables and see if they are really necessary.

 ## Tip 3: Remove the explicit return statements

 The last expression in a block is implicitly returned and that `return` is an expression itself, so you can often get rid of explicit `return` statements.

-For example, we can remove the `return` in the last line of the function:
+In our case that means:

 ```rust
 return Ok(Self { config_path });